Levy's zero-one law in game-theoretic probability: The generality of the basic prediction protocol

 \ifFULL\bluebegin \begin{remark} Using the same words ``supermartingale'' and ``martingale'' for both measure-theoretic and game-theoretic notions is convenient but potentially confusing (and some authors use different terms: cf.\ \cite{dawid/vovk:1999}).
 In the classical framework, a measure-theoretic (super)martingale is a game-theoretic (super)martingale corresponding to a fixed strategy for Forecaster. \end{remark} \blueend\fi

 For each function $\xi:\Omega\to\bbbrbar$ and each clearing situation $s$, we define the (conditional) \emph{upper expectation} of $\xi$ given $s$ by the same formula (\ref{eq:upper-expectation}), where $\SSS$ ranges over the supermartingales that are bounded below, and we define the \emph{lower expectation} of $\xi$ given $s$ by (\ref{eq:lower-expectation}).
+As before, upper and lower probabilities of sets are defined by (\ref{eq:probability}).

 \begin{lemma} Theorem~\ref{thm:levy} and, therefore, Corollary~\ref{cor:levy} continue to hold under the definitions of this section. \end{lemma} \begin{proof} Protocol~2 can be embedded in Protocol~1 as follows.
 Let the parameters of Protocol~2 be $\XXX$, $\PPP_1,\PPP_2,\ldots$, and $\EEE$; as before, $\PPP:=\cup_n\PPP_n$.
 For each $n\in\bbbn$, define an outer probability content $\EEE_n$ on $\XXX':=\PPP\times\XXX$ by